WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 <br>

-We can also examine the contents of this file:
+We can also examine the contents of this directory:

 ```bash